lilianabiven/interview_task/README.md

 # Summary
-I wrote a python script which checks for expensive EC2 and RDS instances, and sends a report via the Simple Notification Service.
+I wrote a python script which checks for expensive EC2 and RDS instances, and sends an email report via the Simple Notification Service.
 # Requirements
 Cost explorer needs to be activated first via the management console, before using the API.
 To do this, just go the Cost Explorer page for the first time, as instructed here: https://docs.aws.amazon.com/cost-management/latest/userguide/ce-enable.html